m6AConquer: Methodological Details

 Technical orthogonal integration

-IDR analysis is conducted between orthogonal technique pairs.
-Here, 10 m6A quantitative profiling techniques are classified into 4 groups based on their sequencing principles:
+The integration process is conducted between orthogonal technique pairs.
+Here, ten m6A quantitative profiling techniques are classified into 4 groups based on their sequencing principles:

 Technqiues in different strategy groups are considered orthogonal technique pairs.
 One exception can be the techniques in antibody-assisted and direct RNA sequencing strategy groups.
 They are not considered orthogonal because the computational detection method in direct RNA sequencing techniques incorporates m6ACE-seq sequencing results as its training labels. m6ACE-seq is classified in the antibody-assisted strategy group.